Samosa: Arab countries

-Sambousek (سمبوسك) are usually filled with either meat, onion, and pine nuts, or cheese.
+Sambousek (سمبوسك) are usually filled with either meat, onion, pine nuts, za’atar, spinach dock, or cheese.

-They are widely consumed in the holy month of Ramadan.

 Iran

-Sambuseh (سمبوسه) can be found only in a very few areas in modern Iran—the original home of this meal.
-However, in the form of qottab---filled with ground nuts (usually, walnuts), sugar, fragrant herbs or spices, and likewise fried in oil, is used as a confectionary and quite commonly.
-When meat is used, it is no longer called qottab, but made spicy (contrary to nearly all other Persian culinary products).
-This last is all that remains of the old "sanbusag" in its ancient homeland.
+Sambuseh (سمبوسه) can often be found in the southern regions of Iran and rarely in other areas.
+However, traditionally it used to be made in the form of qottab filled with ground nuts (usually, walnuts), sugar, fragrant herbs or spices, and likewise fried in oil.
+It is used as a confectionary and quite commonly.
+When meat is used, it is no longer called qottab.
+This is all that remains of the old "sanbusag" in its ancient homeland.
+Nowadays, Iranian Sambuseh is often made with a sausage and pizza cheese based filling; however, a vegetable-based variety also exists.